KonduitAI/konduit-serving/README.md

 ## Overview

-Konduit Serving is a serving system and framework focused on deploying machine learning konduit-serving to production.
+Konduit Serving is a serving system and framework focused on deploying machine learning pipelines to production.
 The core abstraction is an idea called a "pipeline step".
 An individual step is meant to perform a task as part of using a machine learning model in a deployment scenario.
 These steps generally include: